Permits and fees

-- East Campus Resident Permit - Annual permit available to the Highlands, the Republic and the YOUnion apartment residents.
+- East Campus Resident Permit - Annual permit available to the Highlands and the YOUnion apartment residents.
 This permit also includes a shuttle bus access card which is required for residents to ride the PACKTransit Shuttle serving these specific apartment complexes.
 Effective for the 2019-2020 academic year, no shuttle service will be provided to The Republic Apartments.

 - Disabled Permit - Annual permit available to students, faculty and staff that possess a valid DMV disabled placard or plate.
 These permits are valid in any disabled space on campus.
 The owner of the disabled placard/plate must be in the vehicle to park in a disabled space.
 Using a disabled placard that is not your own constitutes fraud and is punishable by state law.
 Please visit the Disability Access page for additional information.

 - Evening Permit - Available to students, faculty and staff.
-These permits are only valid after 3:30 p.m. in the West Stadium Parking Complex.
-After 5:30 p.m. evening permits are valid in Silver, Tan, Green and Blue 1 zones.
+These permits are only valid after 3:30 p.m. in the West Stadium Parking Complex and after 5:30 p.m. in Silver, Tan, Green 1 and Blue 1 zones.
 This permit is not valid in any space marked "Enforced 24/7" or carpool spaces.
 This permit does not allow for overnight parking.

 - Car Pool Permit - Available to students, faculty and staff and allow parking in designated car pool spaces in Green, Silver 11 and Silver 17.
 Permit allows parking in the carpool designated zone on the front of the permit.
 These permits are available in limited quantities and require 2 or more members.
 All members of the carpool are allowed to bring their own personal vehicle to campus on Fridays and park in their designated zone.